UPDATED MARCH 12 2023

 LONG BEACH HAS a perpetual problem with debris on its beach.
 The Los Angeles River empties near downtown in a curving pattern so that junk washed downstream tends to collect inside the breakwater and drift back up on shore.
 At the south end of town is the San Gabriel River, which probably carries less trash but what trash there is also gets pushed back to shore by south swells slipping past the breakwater.
 After a storm, the beaches collect literally tons of debris.
 It takes bulldozers and dump trucks to pile it up and haul it away.
 The city is faithful at cleanup but patience is wearing thin, and officials have studied more than a few proposals to stem the flow of flotsam and jetsam from the messy metropolis upstream. --Los Angeles Times

-International Coastal Cleanup, based in Washington, has organized annual worldwide beach cleanups since 1986; this year's was on Sept.
-18. Its volunteers work in teams, with one logging each type of trash.
+International Coastal Cleanup, based in Washington, has organized annual worldwide beach cleanups since 1986.
+Its volunteers work in teams, with one logging each type of trash.
 On its 2003 "entangling debris" list, balloon strings and ribbons accounted for 8 percent of the animals strangled.
 That is far behind fishing line and nets, which accounted for 60 percent, but at least fishing equipment has an excuse for being in the ocean and is not released just for fun.

 A Grassroots Effort